hashberg-io/optmanage/README.rst

     print(options.validate) # True
     print(options.eq_atol)  # 0.00000001

-An individual option can be reset to its default value by using the :meth:`~optmanage.option.Option.reset` method of the :class:`~optmanage.option.Option` object, accessed from the option manager class:
+An individual option can be reset to its default value by using the `reset <https://optmanage.readthedocs.io/en/latest/api/optmanage.option.html#optmanage.option.Option.reset>`_ method of the `Option <https://optmanage.readthedocs.io/en/latest/api/optmanage.option.html#option>`_ object, accessed from the option manager class:

 .. code-block:: python